Meiji bride's hon-furisode with full-body yuzen, kinkoma, and Shishu. Length 62"

 We're still in the era where decoration was applied symmetrically, and though you can barely see it even in close shots, this design is linked throughout with very fine, flowing yuzen lines to emulate a stream--another feature often associated with this particular hand-painted style.
 The lining of this particular kimono has also faded from intense red to a more orange-yellow hue, again suggesting a saffron dye.
 This furisode is quite thickly padded throughout, with no further thickening to the fukiwata.

 In general it's survived quite well, with no stains but a few minor failures to the silk around some of the smaller areas of yuzen (this is characteristic of the stress of yuzen paste work, rather than a shattering of the body of the silk itself).
-If it were a more recent and so more robust piece I would repair it, but silk of this age tends to be too fragile to support invisible repairs, and so they become part of the history of this venerable old lady.
+If it were a more recent and so more robust piece I would repair it, but silk of this age tends to be too fragile to support invisible repairs, and even museum mesh would place stress on such a piece, so they become part of the history of this venerable old lady.
 Sourced in Osaka, Japan.

-Karaori furisode with shishu and bokashi shibori.
+Karaori furisode with shishu over bokashi shibori.
 Length: 64"

 A heavily embroidered furisode whose padded fuki-wata hints that it may have been intended as a hikizuri.
 There are several techniques in this piece apart from the heavy embroidery (shishu) to front, back, shoulders and sleeves.
 The fabric itself is karaori, Kara being Japanese for China and ori for a type of brocade in which extra weft threads in metallic gold or silver are float-woven over a brocade (or plain) background.
 The technique is more generally seen in obi, as it produces a stiff and heavy fabric--or in its most lustrous forms, in Noh theatre.

 Here, it's used as a background for heavy embroidery of sho-chiku-bai in a pastoral setting ( sho-chiku-bai is a Chinese reading of 'matsu' (pine) , 'take' (bamboo) and 'ume' (plum), often referred to as the 'Three Friends of Winter').
 Together they represent good fortune, and so are often seen on wedding kimono.
 In the background silk behind the karaori you can also see dyed bands of turquoise, used to set off the pale gold.
-It's difficult to specify the technique here, as it could be a shibori variation, or it could be simple bokashi (ombré) dip-dye.
+It's difficult to specify the technique here, but it's more than likely a bokashi (ombré) dip-dye.

-The gold and extensive embroidery, and the weight of the silk necessary to support that, make this kimono heavier than several of my uchikake, despite it being unpadded.
+The gold-wrapped thread and the extensive embroidery, along with the weight of the silk necessary to support that, make this kimono heavier than several of my uchikake, despite it being unpadded.
 Yet the overall visual feel is one of lightness, aided by the paleness of the gold thread against the white brocade.
 The hakkake is made of the same karaori without embroidery, giving a clear view of the technique.
 It's interesting that in this furisode the bands of differing gold brocade are offset at irregular intervals across the seams, with only the embroidery matched.

 It's difficult to categorize this kimono.
 At a guess, I would have been tempted to lean towards a wedding kimono, despite its lack of traditional red lining.
 Its weight was such that I wondered when I first saw it whether it might actually be a wedding uchikake, made to be worn open over a kakeshita, but the existence of a horizontal seam at the waist identifies it as a furisode to be worn with an obi, which would cover the adjustment seam.
-Although lined hakkake is lined with the same material as the outer, as it would be on an hon-furisode, it also lacks padding to either the hemline or sleeves, dropping it from the hon-furisode to the chu-furisode class, I think.
+Although the hakkake is lined with the same material as the outer, as it would be on an hon-furisode, it also lacks padding to either the hemline or sleeves, dropping its standing slightly, although it obviously remains a sumptuous piece intended for a special occasion.
 Sourced in Kobe, Japan.

 Meiji irotomesode with yuzen-moyo and shishu.